 Sarah oversees the imaging team and is responsible for the workflow of the MRI and CT processes in the practice.

 Sarah shares her life with her husband, Nathan, and her French bulldog, Franklin.
 Outside of work she enjoys yoga, cooking and traveling.

 Jake was born and grew up in Easton, Maryland, and graduated from Easton High in 2009.
 He received an AA in applied sciences from Chesapeake College two years later.

-Jake and his wife, Melissa, have three cats, Suggs, Lewis and Torrey who are all 5 years old, and a 3 month old Golden Retriever pup named Benelli.
+Jake and his wife, Melissa, have a daughter named Adeline, three cats, Suggs, Lewis and Torrey who are all 5 years old, and a Golden Retriever named Benelli.
 In his spare time, Jake enjoys outdoor activities such as hiking, bike riding and camping.

 Nikki, Certified Canine Rehabilitation Therapist

 Born and raised in Annapolis, where she continues to make her home, Nikki graduated from Bowie State University with her Bachelor’s Degree in Biology in 2005.
 She got into veterinary medicine when the owner of a dog she walked suggested she would be good as a veterinary technician because of how well she worked with animals.